 7.5.
-Sole Source Procurement.
+Direct Award Procurement.

 - 7.5.a.
-The Director of Purchasing may approve the purchase of commodities, services or printing directly from a vendor as a sole source procurement without competitive bidding, if: - 7.5.a.1.
-The spending unit can acquire the required good or services from only one source, and - 7.5.a.2.
-The spending unit provides written documentation to the Director setting forth the basis for the sole source procurement and the specific efforts made to determine the availability of other sources. - 7.5.b.
-Agencies are encouraged to solicit competition rather than process a sole source request.
-The Director has authority to reject sole source requests whenever competition is believed to be available. - 7.5.c.
-All sole source requests made to the Director shall be publicly advertised and made available for review by vendors registered with the Purchasing Division.
-Should this advertisement cause inquiry and concern or requests to bid by prospective bidders or other interested parties, the Director may: (a) reject the sole source request and require the spending unit to submit a requisition for public advertisement and formal bidding; (b) accept the request and approve the sole source; or (c) take other action as necessary. - 7.5.d.
-The Director may require potential sole source requests at any dollar level above \$2,500 to be subject to review, approval and processing in the same manner described in these rules. - 7.5.e.
+The Director of Purchasing may approve the purchase of commodities, services or printing directly from a vendor as a direct award_procurement without competitive bidding, if the_conditions described in W. Va.
+Code §5A-3-10c are followed. - 7.5.b.
+Agencies are encouraged to solicit competition rather than process a direct award request.
+The Director has authority to reject direct award requests whenever competition is believed to be available. - 7.5.c.
+All direct award requests made to the Director shall be publicly advertised and made available for review by vendors registered with the Purchasing Division.
+Should this advertisement cause interest from a vendor with the ability to provide the commodity or service, the Director may: (a) reject the direct award_request and require the spending unit to submit a requisition for public advertisement and formal bidding; (b) accept the direct award request and approve the direct award contract; or (c) take other action as necessary. - 7.5.d.
+The Director may require potential direct award requests at any dollar level above \$2,500 to be subject to review, approval and processing in the same manner described in these rules. - 7.5.e.
 The Director must issue prior approval or disapproval for the purchase of used equipment directly from the vendor without competitive bids.
 If disapproved, the Director must return the request to the spending unit and direct another method of purchasing.
-Notwithstanding the foregoing, approval to purchase used equipment under this subsection is contingent upon meeting all of the requirements applicable to a sole source procurement.
+Notwithstanding the foregoing, approval to purchase used equipment under this subsection is contingent upon meeting all of the requirements applicable to a direct award procurement.